-When treating mild to moderate inflammation, doctors often prescribe the class of drugs known as aminosalicylates.
-These drugs can help to ease symptoms, induce and maintain remission and prevent flare ups.
+When treating mild to moderate inflammation, doctors often prescribe the class of drugs known as aminosalicylates, which contain 5-aminosalicyclic acid (5-ASA).
+5-ASAs are given orally or rectally depending on the location of the inflammation in the large intestine.
+Most people with mild or moderate Crohn's disease are treated with these drugs first.
+This class of drugs is also used in cases of relapse.
+These drugs can help ease symptoms, induce and maintain remission, and prevent flare ups.